List of Hindu temples in Multan: Sun Mandir

 The most important place of the Hindu period was the "Sun Mandir".
 It was the most important place of worship throughout the South Asia as referred to in many books.
 It was situated on old Fort near Shah Rukn-e-Alam shrine.
 The ruins of Sun Mandir are located near the High Court of Multan.

 Suraj Kund

 Another place was "Suraj Kund" (the pool of sun).
 It is about five miles to the south of Multan on the Bahawalpur Road.
 It was a pond 132 feet in diameter and 10 feet deep when full of water.
-Diwan Sawn mall surrounded it with an octagonal wall.
+Sawn Mal the Sikh Diwan surrounded it with an octagonal wall.
 It was a place of pilgrimage till 1947 and two fairs were held here annually.
 One on the 7th of the Vanishing moon of Bhadon, and the other on the 7th of the rising moon of Magh, the numbers having references to the seven hours of the Sun's Chariot, according to the Hindu belief of the seven Rishies.